NoroffFEU/development-platforms/src/content/docs/frameworks/Tauri/tauri-case-study.md

 ## Introduction

-Tauri is an open-source framework designed to enable developers to create lightweight, secure, and efficient cross-platform desktop applications using web technologies such as HTML, CSS, and JavaScript.
-Unlike traditional desktop application frameworks, Tauri leverages a Rust-based backend and a minimal runtime, ensuring applications are not only performant but also memory-safe and secure.
+Tauri is an open-source framework for building lightweight, secure, and cross-platform desktop applications with web technologies like HTML, CSS, and JavaScript.
+By utilizing a Rust-based backend and native web renderers, Tauri combines efficiency, performance, and strong memory safety.

-The framework addresses common challenges in desktop development, such as large application bundle sizes and potential security vulnerabilities, by offering a smaller footprint and stronger isolation mechanisms.
-Tauri is particularly appealing to developers seeking to build modern applications with familiar web technologies while benefiting from the advantages of Rust's performance and safety features.

-Since its inception, Tauri has gained traction as a competitive alternative to frameworks like Electron, offering a balance between simplicity, performance, and flexibility.
-It is especially suitable for projects where security, efficiency, and cross-platform compatibility are critical requirements.
+Since its launch, Tauri has emerged as a competitive alternative to frameworks like Electron, offering a modern solution for developers prioritizing security and cross-platform compatibility.

 ## Brief History